How to Make Kale Chips

 - Remove kale leaves from stem.
 Preheat the oven to 300°F (150°C).
 Wash and thoroughly dry the kale.
-Remove the kale leaves from the stems and then tear into pieces.
+Remove the kale leaves from the stems, then tear into pieces.
 Place the torn kale into a mixing bowl.

-- Add the olive oil and sea salt to the mixing bowl and gently massage the kale until all pieces are lightly coated in oil.
+- Mix together.
+Add the oil and salt to the mixing bowl and gently massage the kale until all pieces are lightly coated in oil.

-- Lay the kale in one single layer on a sheet pan and cook for 8 minutes, then rotate the pan.
-Cook for an additional 2-6 minutes, checking every minute or two to ensure it's not burning.
+- Bake the kale.
+Lay the kale in one single layer on a baking sheet and cook for 8 minutes.
+Rotate the baking sheet and cook for an additional 2 to 6 minutes, checking every minute or two to ensure it's not burning.

-- Remove the baking sheet from the oven, let cool for 3-5 minutes, then enjoy.
+- Let rest.
+Remove the baking sheet from the oven, let the kale chips cool for 3 to 5 minutes, then enjoy.

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 Recipe originally posted November 2016, then again in February 2019, but updated today to include new information and photos for your benefit!